intel/zephyr.js/README.md

 Then, follow [these instructions] (https://developer.mbed.org/handbook/Firmware-FRDM-K64F) to update your firmware.

-Next, you can try to build Zephyr.js for the platform:
+Next, you can try to build ZJS for the platform:
 ```bash
 $ make BOARD=frdm_k64f JS=samples/HelloWorld.js
 $ cp outdir/zephyr.bin /media/<USERNAME>/MBED/